 If you’d rather stay on the safe side of bold style, a short faux hawk with ample layering is one way to do it.
 This haircut doesn’t scream “anarchy” as much as it does “sharpness.”
 Keep the side hair just a tad shorter than the hair on top to lend everything a uniform appearance, using a little product for styling.
 The end result is a look that’s outwardly precise and just a tad messy.

 2. Deep Part Faux Hawk

 Most traditional deep parts highlight the part on one side only.
 The faux hawk takes that a step further by employing a hard part on both sides, thereby giving the top hair a little effortless prominence.
-Surround that with a nice fade and you’re riding on all sorts of distinction.
+Surround that with a nice fade and you’re riding high on all sorts of distinction.